Traffic and Communities

 Parked and moving vehicles make the street unfriendly.
-Research has shown that the more cars there are in the street, the less neighbours know each other.
+This research shows that the more cars there are in the street, the less neighbours know each other.
 Street parties can counter the tendency for people to be anonymous, retreating behind their front doors.

 How you can have less cars in your street

 We have a special way that you can reduce parking in your street by sharing a car with a neighbour.
-This involves one being named on another’s insurance.
-See our Guide.
+This involves one being named on another’s insurance – see our Guide to car sharing.

 Otherwise, when it comes down to it less people need to use or buy cars, so the solutions are the usual suspects of using public transport more, walking (see www.livingstreets.org.uk) or cycling (see www.ctc.org.uk or www.sustrans.org.uk).

 The way to deal with parking by non-residents is with a Residents Parking Permit Scheme as part of a Controlled Parking Zone.
 This is only possible over wide area and will involve paying ?50-100 per year and so most residents would have to be behind it.

 Parking on pavements, on corners or across entrances is illegal but it is a low priority for the police to take action on this obstruction due – persistence is needed.
 It is only council’s responsibility where there are yellow lines.
 Ask Living Streets at www.livingstreets.org.uk